XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 - [2025-04] We add Mamba Reasoning models (e.g M1) in Efficient Reasoning during Pre-training.
 It is naturally efficient to infer.
 - [2025-04] We add more Hybrid models (e.g Mamba-Transformer) in Efficient Reasoning during Pre-training.
 It is more efficient to infer.
 - [2025-04] We add a new "Model Merge" category in Efficient Reasoning during Inference.
 It is feasible to be a promising direction.
 - [2025-03] We released our survey "[A Survey of Efficient Reasoning for Large Reasoning Models: Language, Multimodality, and Beyond](https://arxiv.org/abs/2503.21614)".
-This is the **first survey** for efficient reasoning of **Large Reasoning Models**, covering both language and multimodality.
+This is the **first survey** for efficient reasoning of **Large Reasoning Models**, covering language, multimodality, agent, and applications.
+We provide several promising future directions in our survey.
 - [2025-03] We created this repository to maintain a paper list on Awesome-Efficient-LRM-Reasoning.

 ---